sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/smRtiH/shrIlaxmIdharabhaTTaH/kRtyakalpataru-tIrthavivechanakANDam.md

 of salutation must be made to the spot only.
 By that action the fruit of the pilgrimage is attained.
 The *abhiṣeka*, etc., which can only be done (to the *liṅga*) can of course not be done." (*Tristhalīsetu*, p.
 208)

-*Śṛngāra*, *Āiśvarya* and *Jñāna maṇḍapas[^235]*,the *Jñāna-vāpī*[^236],and the shrines of Maṅgaḷa Gaurī, Bhavānī, Śūlaṭanka, and the three Vaiṣṇava shrines dedicated to Vidāra and Lakṣmī-Nara-siṁha, Gopī-Govinda, and Kiṇo-Varāha[^237].The cult of the black, (kāla) Bhairava at Kāśī is unknown to Lakṣmīdhara, though he describes the rites of suicide by fire, after worshipping a picture of Bhairava[^238](*inf*., pp. 258-262). Śiva's queen at Kāśi is Viśālākṣī, though a shrine of Lalitāas Mukhaprekṣaṇī is also named[^239].").
+*Śṛngāra*, *Āiśvarya* and *Jñāna maṇḍapas[^235]*,the *Jñāna-vāpī*[^236],and the shrines of Maṅgaḷa Gaurī, Bhavānī, Śūlaṭanka, and the three Vaiṣṇava shrines dedicated to Vidāra and Lakṣmī-Nara-siṁha, Gopī-Govinda, and Kiṇo-Varāha[^237].The cult of the black, (kāla) Bhairava at Kāśī is unknown to Lakṣmīdhara, though he describes the rites of suicide by fire, after worshipping a picture of Bhairava[^238] (*inf*., pp. 258-262). Śiva's queen at Kāśi is Viśālākṣī, though a shrine of Lalitāas Mukhaprekṣaṇī is also named[^239].").

 [^235]: "ibid, pp. 190-1."